Cameron Howe, The Mordialloc Chronicle

 In contrast, the 5,000 signatories of a petition rejecting the design believe that every centimetre counts when it comes to drawing vehicles and cyclists closer together.
 The Amy Gillett Foundation, with a mission to reduce cyclist road trauma, has been actively campaigning for vehicles to remain a metre away from cyclists, something that campaigners argue is problematic as it is.
 Locals are also concerned that residential streets would potentially cater to parking losses resulting from the design.

-Campaigner Robyn Nolan said that, “the communication has not been transparent, and when there has been consultation, councillors have pushed their own agenda.”
+Campaigner Robyn Nolan said: “The communication has not been transparent, and when there has been consultation, councillors have pushed their own agenda.”

 According to Mr McGann, VicRoads did advise the City of Kingston of the community sensitivities around the project and has recommended that they undertake further consultation.
 However, at a December council meeting, Mayor Staikos stated that he had requested the planning meeting with objectors to be held on January 11, which resulted in the decision being criticised by fellow councillors for being held at a time when the community would be disengaged.